 Story and photo by David Baker

 A visit to Oregon State University’s fermentation science pilot plant will engage all of your senses.
 You’ll confront an array stainless steel tanks, a chorus of exhaust fans and the scent of baking bread blended with steaming clouds from boiling brewer’s wort.
-It’s no surprise that Jeb Hollobaugh vividly recalls his first visit as a high school freshman on an FFA outing.
+It’s no surprise that Jeb Hollabaugh vividly recalls his first visit as a high school freshman on an FFA outing.

-And given Hollobaugh’s interests, it’s not surprising to find him nine years later graduating with a degree in Food Science and Technology from that same program.
-“I knew I wanted to do something in science, and I love food and cooking anyway, so that was a big moment for me,” Hollobaugh says of his first visit.
+And given Hollabaugh’s interests, it’s not surprising to find him nine years later graduating with a degree in Food Science and Technology from that same program.
+“I knew I wanted to do something in science, and I love food and cooking anyway, so that was a big moment for me,” Hollabaugh says of his first visit.
 “Fermentation Science combined everything I love: it’s an art and a science.”

 The Right Fit

 The pilot plant and brewery in OSU’s Wiegand Hall would become a second home for Hollabaugh, where he’s spent four years studying, conducting research and working as brewmaster for the Food and Fermentation Science Club.